revbayes/revbayes.github.io/tutorials/chromo/index.md

 not sampled at the present.
 These two differential equations are shown and explained in Figure [fig:chromosse_ode].
 However, unlike the full ClaSSE model the extinction rate $\mu$ does not depend on the chromosome number $i$ of the lineage.
-This can easily be modified in ‘RevBayes‘ to allow for different speciation and/or extinction rates depending on ploidy or other character states.
+This can easily be modified in RevBayes to allow for different speciation and/or extinction rates depending on ploidy or other character states.

 Next Steps
 ----------

-In the next section we’ll set up and run a ‘RevBayes‘ analysis using the ChromoSSE model of cladogenetic and anagenetic chromosome evolution.
+In the next section we'll set up and run a RevBayes analysis using the ChromoSSE model of cladogenetic and anagenetic chromosome evolution.

 Example: A Simple ChromoSSE Analysis {#sec:chromosse_analysis}